-For run-of-river hydroelectric plants, which are of main relevance to Germany, a key determinant of hydropower production trends - besides mean discharge volumes over time - is a change in flow dynamics (Schädler & Volken 2013).
-A consistent flow of water provides optimum conditions for full utilisation of hydropower capacity at plants without impoundment facilities or an upstream reservoir.
+For run-of-river hydroelectric plants, which are mainly relevant to Germany, a key determinant of hydropower production trends, besides mean discharge volumes over time, is a change in flow dynamics (Schädler & Volken 2013).
+A consistent flow of water provides optimum conditions for full utilisation of hydropower capacity at plants without water impoundment facilities or an upstream reservoir.
 Extreme flows (high/low) - which may also occur more frequently as a result of climate change - can have a highly detrimental effect on year-round production (Schädler & Volken 2013).
-As well as shifts in precipitation patterns, earlier snowmelts in snow-affected areas can also cause greater flow irregularity and thus reduce the normal operating capacity of hydropower plants (StMUV BY 2015).
+As well as shifts in precipitation patterns, earlier snow melting in snow-affected areas can also cause greater flow irregularity and thus reduce the normal operating capacity of hydropower plants (StMUV BY 2015).

-In low flows, much less water is available for run-of-river hydropower plants compared with the flow rate at which they were designed to operate.
+In low flow situations, much less water is available for run-of-river hydropower plants compared with the flow rate at which they were designed to operate.
 A turbine operating at partial load achieves a low level of efficiency, and combined with a low flow rate, this will reduce electricity output.
 In such circumstances, conflicts may also arise as a result of other users' claims on the water resources: for example, a residual water volume (minimum flow) must remain in the main river channel, so diversions for electricity generation may have to be suspended or reduced (MUKE BW 2013).
-An adequate supply for fish passage facilities also reduces the through-put of water for electricity production.
+An adequate supply for fish passage facilities also reduces the flow rate of water for electricity production.

-Power generation at diversion plants may be indirectly impacted if more stringent environmental regulations are adopted (such as the setting of residual water volumes based on environmental criteria) in response to more prolonged and more frequent low water periods in future.
+Hydropower generation at diversion plants may be indirectly impacted if more stringent environmental regulations are adopted (such as the setting of residual water volumes based on environmental criteria) in response to more prolonged and more frequent low water periods in future.
 This could further reduce output (DWA 2010).

-With high stream flows, much of the excess water above the plant's specified flow rate remains unused.
+With high stream flows, much of the excess water beyond the plant's specified flow rate remains unused.
 Flood conditions may also elevate the tailwater surface, reducing the head and limiting output.
-Furthermore, floating debris in floodwater may cause a deterioration in hydraulic conditions at power plant intakes at all types of facility, leading to production decreases (MUKE BW 2013).
+Furthermore, floating debris in floodwater may cause a deterioration in hydraulic conditions at power plant intakes at all facility types, leading to production decreases (MUKE BW 2013).
 Removal of the debris also requires increased use of financial and human resources during periods of flooding (Hauenstein 2009).

-The constraints described above mainly affect run-of-river hydropower plants without a surge capability, primarily small plants with non-complex technology (MUKE BW 2015).
+The constraints described above mainly affect run-of-river hydropower plants without a surge capability, primarily small plants using more simplified technology (MUKE BW 2015).
 Power plants which have already optimised their efficiency curves or have installed efficient stepped operations with several power units are less affected by flow fluctuations (UBA 2012).
-A general comment applies to hydropeaking: this is viewed critically from an aquatic ecology perspective and is particularly problematical along fish migration routes.
-Permission is therefore rarely granted for this type of operational setup.
+Hydropeaking is generally viewed critically from an aquatic ecology perspective and is particularly problematic along fish migration routes.
+It is therefore rarely permitted for this type of operational setup.